 Math Mentors is a skills based tutoring program which includes a strong mentoring component.
 Middle school students are matched with an adult mentor from the community to receive individualized tutoring in math skills as well as mentoring.
-Mentors and students meet twice a week throughout the school year, and during each of those hour-long sessions, approximately fifteen minutes is devoted to mentoring students to promote healthy decision making, establishment of healthy behaviors, and increased commitment to school.
-This year Five Town Communities That Care will expand its offering of Math Mentors to include 9th grade students from the five town area as well as middle school students.
+Mentors and students meet twice a week during the school year, and at each of those hour-long sessions, approximately fifteen minutes is devoted to mentoring students in order to promote healthy decision making, establishment of healthy behaviors, and increased commitment to school.

-More information about Math Mentors and Literacy Mentors is available by calling Sheryl Whittier, FTCTC Mentor Coordinator, at 207-236-9800 or emailing firstname.lastname@example.org
+More information about Math Mentors and Literacy Mentors is available by calling Marti Wolfe, FTCTC Mentor Coordinator, at 207-236-9800 or emailing firstname.lastname@example.org

 "I think it was great that it was available." ~ Parent of participant